 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 21.2% for employers and 5.5 to 8.5% for employees.
+The agreed contribution rates for future years are % for employers and % for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.